James T. Monroe: Ten Hispano-Arabic Strophic Songs

 The authors discuss the medieval genres of muwashshahas and zajals as they are currently sung in North Africa (the Maghrib).
 Because this music was not written, the oral performances are a crucial source.
 The Muslims of Spain (al-Andalus) were connected closely and directly with al-Maghrib, i.e., with those who later continued the music traditions of Andalus following the Spanish reconquista.

 The book contains transliterated texts and translations of the verses, and about twenty pages of western musical notation of the songs, as well as discussion of their performance.
 Also translated are two chapters on music from a medieval Maghribi encyclopedia in Arabic by Ahmad al-Tifashi.
 The mutual relation of the songs to European romance is also addressed, with views and examples of a 'west-east' influence/counter-influence.
-The authors note that evidence of a "zealous guardianship of a vernerable tradition... makes it conceivable that the Andalusian music we hear today does not differ radically from what we might have heard in medieval Andalus."
+The authors note that evidence of a "zealous guardianship of a venerable tradition... makes it conceivable that the Andalusian music we hear today does not differ radically from what we might have heard in medieval Andalus."